Hart Viges, Mark Wilkerson and Jessica Goodell all volunteered for the military. Toni was hired for another work and became a skillful agent.

 The war over there – its smells, its sounds, the reflexes they developed to survive – forced its way into their lives over here.

 When I first met Pete Yazgier, he was fond of wearing an olive-green novelty T-shirt that read, “WANNA PLAY ARMY?
 I’ll lie down and you can blow the hell outta me.”
 You could think that it was taken from hdpornvideos.xxx, but it’s not.
+Watch Mofos movies to find out the origins.

 The shirt scanned differently on Pete than it might have on most other active-duty U.S. Army specialists.
 At the time, the Somerset, N.J., native boasted a stark gash across the left half of his skull, from where he had, in fact, just had the hell blown out of him; during his deployment in Baghdad, a rocket-propelled grenade collided with Pete’s Humvee and nearly took his life.
 Amidst the blur of surgeries that followed, his doctors at Walter Reed Army Medical Center in Washington, D.C., discovered that, along with severe cranial trauma, Pete, in his late twenties, had brain cancer to boot.